PhysiCell-Tools/python-loader/man/TUTORIAL_introduction.md

     coordinates for the computational domain (mesh),\
     parameters for diffusing substrates in the microenvironment (continuum\_variables),\
     column labels and units for the cell data (cell\_population),\
-    file names for the files that contain microenvironment and cell data at this time step (mat and possibly graph.txt files),
+    file names for the files that contain microenvironment and cell data at this time step (mat and possibly graph.txt files).
 + **output00000012_cells.mat**: This is a MATLAB matrix file that contains tracked information about the individual cells in the model.
-    It tells us things like the cells' position, volume, secretion, cell cycle status, and user defined cell parameters.
+    It tells us things like the cells' position, volume, secretion, cell cycle status, and user-defined cell parameters.
 + **output00000012_microenvironment0.mat**: This is a MATLAB matrix file that contains data about the microenvironment at this time step.

-### The History of the pcdl Library

-In the very early days, PhysiCell output was with the help of a MATLAB script loaded into MATLAB for analysis.\
-In 2019, a similar loader script was written for phython3.
-The name of this script filed was pyMCDS.py basically defined one class named pyMCDS.

-In autumn 2022 an endeavor was undertaken to pack the original pyMCDS.py script into a pip installable python3 library and develop it further, but always in such a way that, if necessary, the code could still be run like in the early days.\
-The result is the pcdl physicelldataloader library here.\
-The pyMCDS class evolved into the TimeStep class.
-, which is slightly havyer but much more powerful for downstream data analysis.

-If you inspect today's pcdl source code, you will see that the [pyMCDS.py](https://raw.githubusercontent.com/elmbeech/physicelldataloader/master/pcdl/pyMCDS.py) file still exists.
-And if you feel so, it is still possible to [load PhysiCell output the ancient way](https://github.com/elmbeech/physicelldataloader/blob/master/man/HOWTO.md#how-to-run-physicelldataloader-like-in-the-early-days-before-autumn-2022)!

-BUE: links to the separate tutorial sections.
++ **output00000012_attached_cells_graph.txt** and **output00000036_cell_neighbor_graph.txt**: These are files describing the cell neighborhood graph.

+With pcdl we can load a MCDS time step or a whole MCDS time series for data analysis.